mathesar-foundation/mathesar-wiki/team/guide/workflow.md

 # Workflow

-We track our tasks in the (private) [Mathesar GitHub project](https://github.com/orgs/centerofci/projects/1).
+We track our tasks in the [Mathesar GitHub project](https://github.com/orgs/centerofci/projects/1).
 - The [Active view](https://github.com/orgs/centerofci/projects/1/views/1) lists everything that is currently in progress grouped by status.
 - The [Backlog view](https://github.com/orgs/centerofci/projects/1/views/3) lists everything that is planned to be worked on by milestone.
 - The [Future view](https://github.com/orgs/centerofci/projects/1/views/17) lists issues that we've created placeholders for to consider in the future.
 These issues are not actively planned to be worked on.